sam2829/project-4-royal-sam/README.md

 Once the user has filled out the first part of the form correctly, the user will then be asked to fill out the second part of the form where they can easily select which time they would like out of the available times shown, how many players, if they are a member of the golf club and if they require a buggy.

-Available times shown will only be times that havn't already been booked and times that havn't already passed.
+Available times shown will only be times that haven't already been booked and times that haven't already passed.

 Number of players can only be between numbers 1 and 4.